louisgab/MineCraft.js/README.md

 Minecraft is a game about placing blocks and going on adventures.

 #### Features
-enable players to build constructions out of textured cubes in a 3D procedurally generated world.
+This Minecraft adaptation in 2D is a game which enable players to build constructions out of textured cubes in a 3D procedurally generated world.
 Other activities in the game include exploration, resource gathering, crafting, and combat.

 ## Ressources
+Some code adapted from the following sources :
-Image loader, mouse coordinates and animation start and stop : http://www.html5canvastutorials.com/ Caves generation : https://gamedevelopment.tutsplus.com/tutorials/generate-random-cave-levels-using-cellular-automata--gamedev-9664
+Image loader, mouse coordinates and animation start&stop : http://www.html5canvastutorials.com/
+Caves generation : https://gamedevelopment.tutsplus.com/tutorials/generate-random-cave-levels-using-cellular-automata--gamedev-9664
+Camera handling and scrolling map : https://github.com/mozdevs/gamedev-js-tiles